circleci/circleci-docs/jekyll/_cci2/build-processing.md

 This document describes how to enable the preview build processing engine if you need to trigger workflows from the CircleCI API.

 ## Getting Started
 Enable build processing at the bottom of the Advanced section of Settings page for your project in the CircleCI app.
-If you don't see this setting, it should appear in the next few days for you as we roll it out to more and more organizations.

 The new build processing feature enables use of the new [API endpoint to trigger builds with workflows]({{ site.baseurl }}/api/v1-reference/#projects) and the following use cases:

-- GitHub and BitBucket support including API and webhooks
 - New API endpoint to trigger builds, including running all workflows in the build
 - Jobs named `build` will be wrapped in a workflows stanza by the processor